Your safety is our priority.

 - All team members frequently wash their hands.

 - Our common and clinical areas are free of food items, magazines, books, toys and other clutter.

 - We frequently disinfect countertops, doorknobs, tables, chairs and other common surfaces.

-While we are doing everything we can to ensure your family’s safety, we also ask for your cooperation in keeping our practices safe.
-If you or your child have a fever or are experiencing any symptoms of a communicable disease or have had contact with someone who has, please reschedule your appointment.
+While we will always do our very best to ensure your family’s health and safety, we also ask for your cooperation in keeping our practices safe.
+If you or your child have a fever or are experiencing any symptoms of a communicable disease, or have had contact with someone who has symptoms, please reschedule your appointment.